MeVitae/redis-work-queue/README.md

 # Redis Work Queue

-A work queue, on top of a redis database, with implementations in Python, Rust, Go, C# and TypeScript (Node.js).
+A work queue, on top of a redis database, with implementations in Python, Rust, Go, Node.js (TypeScript) and Dotnet (C#).

 This provides no method of tracking the outcome of work items.
 This is fairly simple to implement yourself (just store the result in the redis database with a key derived from the work item id).
 If